 (Posted April 2024)

-Many candidates struggle with performing under pressure on the CFE.
+Many candidates struggle with performing under pressure on the CPA Common Final Examination (CFE).
 They often forget basic technical or writing skills due to the intense time pressure and stress they experience.
 Therefore, you need to figure out ways to manage that stress and perform well.
 In The Achievement Zone, author Shane Murphy talks about developing simple, positive “performance cues” that can be deployed easily under pressure.
 This all boils down to training your inner voice so that performing under pressure becomes intuitive.
 If you are a musician or an athlete, it is likely you are already quite familiar with this concept.

 What Performance Cues Do You Need?